 During the first fermentation, it’s recommended to stir the kombucha daily to activate the yeast and bacteria.
 This daily check helps prevent neglect and unwanted mold growth.
 It's also a chance to taste the drink to see if it has reached your desired flavor.

-5. Ending the First Fermentation
+5. End of the First Fermentation

 Using technology: Check the pH level (between 2.4-3.2 is ideal) and the sugar content using a BRIX meter.